jenkinsci/electricflow-plugin/README.md

 # Connecting to your CloudBees CD server

 To use and integrate with CloudBees CD/RO, you must create a connection configuration in Jenkins to store your CloudBees CD/RO server information.
-Depending on the number of servers or environments you are integrating, you can create one or more connection configurations to connect with and call CloudBees CD/RO APIs.
+Depending on the number of servers or environments you are integrating, you can create one or multiple connection configurations to connect with and call CloudBees CD/RO APIs.

 To create and configure your connection:
 1. Login into your Jenkins instance and navigate to **Manage Jenkins** > **Configure System**.